 The Blue Economy approach to the oceans supports economic growth, social inclusion and improvement of livelihoods, while also ensuring the continued health of coastal and marine ecosystems and the services they provide.
 This takes careful planning and management, based on a sound understanding of marine and coastal environments.
 However, these areas are expensive and challenging to measure and monitor using in situ techniques alone.
 In many cases, there are no viable alternatives to EO for providing the information decision-makers need to build a sustainable blue economy.

 Since 2008 the European Space Agency (ESA) has worked closely with Multilateral Development Banks (MDBs) and their Client States to harness the benefits of Earth Observation (EO) in global sustainable development.
-Earth Observation for Sustainable Development (EO4SD) is a new ESA initiative which aims at increasing the uptake of EO-based information in regular development operations at national and international level.
+Earth Observation for Sustainable Development (EO4SD) is a new ESA initiative that aims to increase EO-based information uptake in regular development operations at national and international levels.

 EO4SD-marine will work with a range of stakeholders to define and implement a large-scale demonstration of how EO-derived information can support sustainable development activities in marine and coastal environments.
-Specifically, our aim is to demonstrate the use of EO to support, for example:
+Specifically, we aim to demonstrate the use of EO to support, for example:

 Our portfolio of EO-derived products and services is currently being developed in consultation with a range of stakeholders in International Financing Institutions (IFIs) and their Client States.
-As detailed specifications become available for each service, more information will be available on this web site, and in a complete portfolio brochure.
+As detailed specifications become available for each service, more information will be available on this website and a complete portfolio brochure.
 See below for examples of potential services.